psychopy/workshops/source/translators/workOnTranslations.rst

   - here, ``first`` is a python name
   - that part should not be translated

 ..
-PB - I really just copied this from the original poedit file by Jeremy Gray.
+PB - I really just copied this from the original explanation by Jeremy Gray.
 I don't really understand it, and may have copied it incorrectly.
 Needs checking.

 Translation note 3: When you are unsure
 ------------------------------------------